The Cloud (Star Trek: Voyager): Astronaut connection

 In 2015, astronaut Samantha Cristoforetti tweeted the line from this episode about coffee from the International Space Station, accompanied by an image of her wearing a Star Trek uniform.
-The station was getting a shipment of supplies which triggered a chance to say how coffee was in the incoming spacecraft (a Dragon cargo spacecraft).
-The spacecraft was carrying the ISSpresso machine which would allow coffee beverages to be made aboard the Space Station.
+The station was getting a shipment of supplies including coffee in an incoming Dragon cargo spacecraft.
+The spacecraft carried the ISSpresso machine which would allow coffee beverages to be made aboard the Space Station.
 The tweet was accompanied by her wearing a Star Trek uniform.

-Cristoforetti is an Italian astronaut, not only the first Italian woman in space but also broke records with nearly 200 days in space, and went on be awarded the Ordine al merito della Repubblica Italiana by Italy.
+Cristoforetti was the first Italian woman in space and broke records with nearly 200 days in space; she was awarded the Ordine al merito della Repubblica Italiana by Italy.